The Spring 2021 lottery for Module 2 option studios will be run on on Thursday, March 11 (EST).

 Option Studios Descriptions

-Descriptions for studio options will be posted on the GSD Course Listing.
+Descriptions for option studios have been posted on the GSD Course Listing.
 You will find the studios’ scheduled meeting times there as well.
 Please note that the course bulletin is an active document; updates to the course bulletin will be taking place until the lottery, and in some cases, after the start of the academic term.

 Many option studios are offered as modules this semester.
-There will be two lotteries for fall option studios.
+There will be two lotteries for Spring option studios.

-The lottery for Module 2 option studios will open at 9:00 am (EDT) on Monday, October 19 and close on Wednesday, October 21 at 11:00 am (EDT).
-Studio presentations will be pre-recorded and posted online.
-Students who are enrolled in Module 1 studios will be able to update their ballot selections during this period and will be notified of results via my.harvard prior to the first studio meetings.
+The lottery for Module 2 option studios is scheduled to run on Thursday, March 11.
+Studio presentations have been prerecorded and posted online.
+Students who are enrolled in Module 1 studios will be able to update their ballot selections during the open submission period and will be notified of results via my.harvard prior to the first studio meetings.

 To participate in the studio lottery, you must be enrolled in one of the following: